L2RU: a Structured State Space Model with prescribed L2-bound: Preliminaries

-\begin{rem} In Definition \ref{def:param} we allow "neglecting" null sets based on practical considerations in learning.
-The parameter $\theta$ is typically initialized randomly and iteratively adjusted via optimization (through backpropagation and stochastic gradient descent).
-Since $\psi$ is defined almost everywhere, $\theta$ can be updated freely without ever hitting points where $\psi$ is undefined, particularly if we introduce arbitrarily small random noise to the update process, ensuring that the iterates avoid sets of measure zero with probability 1.
-Likewise, we allow $\psi$ to "miss" at most a null set in its codomain while still calling it complete, as there always exist infinitely many $\theta \in \mc A$ such that $\psi(\theta)$ approximates any missing point arbitrarily well.
-This ensures $\psi$ can represent all elements in $\mc B$ up to an arbitrarily small error.
+\begin{rem} In Definition~\ref{def:param} we allow neglecting null sets for practical reasons in learning.
+The parameter is typically initialized randomly and then adjusted by gradient-based optimization.
+Since the parametrization is defined almost everywhere, the iterates avoid the singular sets with probability one under random initialization and arbitrarily small random perturbations.
+Likewise, allowing the image to miss a null set is harmless for approximation purposes, since the missing points can be approached arbitrarily closely by admissible parameter values. \end{rem}